cdklabs/cdk-cicd-wrapper/README.md

-# Welcome to the CI/CD Wrapper
+# Welcome to the CDK CI/CD Wrapper

-The CI/CD Wrapper gives you an easy way to deliver your CDK applications like a PRO.
+The CDK CI/CD Wrapper gives you an easy way to deliver your CDK applications like a pro.
-This repository contain all the construct provided and used to build, test and deliver the CDK Applications through multiple stages, and AWS accounts to have high level of controlle over your Software Delivery pipelines.
+This repository contains all the tools to build, deliver and test any CDK Applications through multiple stages, and AWS accounts to have high level of quality and confidence.

-The documentation for the {{ project_name }} Core is stored under the docs/ (index file: index.md) and is designed to be viewed as an MkDocs html site.
-Before heading to the documentation we highly recommend you:

-- Run the build docs script `./scripts/build-docs` using you UNIX cli
-- Start the local mkdocs webserver to view locally the ConfigBuilder documentation site with the `mkdocs serve` command; the documentation will then be available at https://localhost:8000
+## Use cases

+The CDK CI/CD Wrapper is the next step on road to standardize and simplify the multi-stage CI/CD process that the successful [aws-cdk-cicd-boot-sample](https://github.com/aws-samples/aws-cdk-cicd-boot-sample) started.
+Thus the use cases for the CDK CI/CD Wrapper are the same as for the [aws-cdk-cicd-boot-sample](https://github.com/aws-samples/aws-cdk-cicd-boot-sample).

+- Multi staged CI/CD pipeline for IaC projects

+On top of that the CDK CI/CD Wrapper has arbitrary scripts that can be leveraged in any projects involving TypeScript, and/or Python.

+- CI/CD execution by AWS CodePipeline in VPC, Private VPC with NAT Gateway, or even through an HTTP Proxy
+- Security scanning on dependencies and on your project codebase as well
+- License management over NPM and Python dependencies
+- Support for private NPM registry to safely store your libraries
+- Customizable CI/CD pipeline to attach to your CDK applications which comes with built-in dependency injection
+- Workbench deployment feature which allows you to develop and experiment your solutions before it is introduced in the delivery pipeline, e.g: deploy and test one or multiple CDK stacks isolated from the ones deployed by the CI/CD pipeline

 ## Intended usage

-You should not fork this repository and expect to reproduce the same in your AWS Accounts, this repository is only used for preparing, testing and shipping all the packages used by the {{ project_name }}.
-Using the {{ project_name }} Core brings you the following benefits:
+You should not fork this repository and expect to reproduce the same in your AWS Accounts, this repository is only used for preparing, testing and shipping all the packages used by the CDK CI/CD Wrapper.
+Using the CDK CI/CD Wrapper gives you the following benefits:

 - :white_check_mark: Automated Open Source License checking (we have provided a list of licenses which you don't want to have them present in your PRODUCTION workloads)
 - :white_check_mark: Pre/Post deploy hooks during the deployment in each of the stages (DEV/INT/PROD)